 Will the cost of commercial recycling increase?

 This increase in processing cost affects small businesses with their waste collection prices increasing as a result.
-At Utility Swap we recommend appraising your waste collection costs now.
+At Unyfi we recommend appraising your waste collection costs now.

 This way, you can make sure that your business is in the best financial position regardless of what happens over the next year.
 To help you with your waste collection costs, we offer a no-obligation assessment.